ArcanaFramework/arcana/docs/source/data_model.rst

 ==========

-Arcana's data model sets out to bridge the gap between the semi-structured data trees in which file-based data are typically stored, and the tabular data frames required for statistical analysis.
+Arcana's data model sets out to bridge the gap between the semi-structured data trees that file-based data are typically stored in, and the tabular data frames required for statistical analysis.
 Note that this transformation is abstract, with the source data remaining within original data tree and generated derivatives stored alongside them.

-The key elements of Arcana's data model and the resources/concepts they encapsulate are:
+The key elements of Arcana's data model are:

 * :ref:`Stores` - tree-based file storage systems
-* :ref:`Datasets` - sets of comparable data (e.g. XNAT project or BIDS dataset containing MRI sessions)
+* :ref:`Datasets` - sets of comparable data within a store (e.g. `XNAT <https://xnat.org>`__ project or `BIDS <https://bids.neuroimaging.io>`__ dataset)
-* :ref:`Items` - references to atomic dataset elements (files, array and scalar fields) and the specification of the formats they are stored in
+* :ref:`Items` - references to dataset elements (files, array and scalar fields) and the format they are stored in (e.g. DICOM, NIfTI, JSON, plain-text, etc..)
-* :ref:`Rows and Columns` - abstract tables of data items within datasets
+* :ref:`Frames (Rows and Columns)` - abstract tables of data items within datasets
 * :ref:`Grids and Spaces` - conceptual link between tree and tabular data structures